-IT teams rarely look the exact same from one business to the next.
-Your IT department’s responsibilities and structure will be driven by a range of factors, from company size and business goals, to industry compliance requirements and security vulnerabilities.
+An IT department’s responsibilities and structure are driven by a range of factors, from company size and business goals, to industry compliance requirements and security vulnerabilities.

 What is an IT Department?

 An IT department is the division within an organization that oversees technology-related tasks and responsibilities.
-In startups and small businesses, the IT department may consist of a single person who wears a variety of hats.
+In startups and small businesses, the IT department may consist of a single person who wears a variety of hats, or there may be no IT team at all.
 In larger corporations, the IT department is often split into multiple specialized subdivisions with a large staff.

-No matter how many people you have on your team, certain areas of IT management are applicable to every business.
-Here are 6 key responsibilities of an IT department:
+No matter how many people you have on your team, IT management is key to keep your business secure, compliant, and operational.
+Here are some of the key responsibilities that SMBs must address, whether through a dedicated IT department or an IT management solution:

 IT departments play a critical role in maintaining the security of an organization’s network.
 This includes implementing firewalls, antivirus software, and other security measures to protect against cyber threats.
-IT departments also manage user access to the network, ensuring that only authorized users have access to sensitive data and systems.
+IT departments also manage user access to the network, ensuring only authorized users have access to sensitive data while maintaining compliance with the relevant regulations.
+With Electric, SMBs can implement best-in-class security solutions and seamlessly manage user access permissions, all in one platform.

 IT Department Structure and Roles

 The structure of an IT department varies depending on a business’s size and needs.
-In this list, we will define the roles that are most important in a modern IT department.
+In this list, we will define the roles that are typically found in an enterprise-level IT department.

 Chief Technology Officer (CTO)